-- A. Types of Procedures.
-The three procedures used to review all types of applications under this Article, as described in Section 17.50.040 (General Review Procedures), are the following:

-- 1. Staff-level review without notice;

-- 2. Staff-level review with notice; or

-- 3. Public hearing.
+- A. Types of Procedures. --The three procedures used to review all types of applications under this Article, as described in Section 17.50.040 (General Review Procedures), are the following: - 1.
+Public hearingStaff-level review without notice; - 2.
+Staff-level review with notice; or - 3.
+Staff-level review without notice Public hearing.

-17.50.030 Review Authority for Allowed Uses and Permit Decisions
+17.50.030- Review Authority for Allowed Land-Uses and Permit Decisions

-The review authority of original jurisdiction for each type of application or use entitlement shall be as provided below in Table 17.50.030.A.
+The review authority of original jurisdiction for each type of application or land-use entitlement shall be as provided below in Table 17.50.030.A.
 The nature of the initial action (i.e. issue, decide, or recommend) is shown, in compliance with Chapter 17.52 (Permit Requirements, Procedures, Decisions, and Appeals).